Connecting Aurora: Our Multimodal Transportation Master Plan

 Let’s build the future of Aurora transportation together!

-Your feedback is critical in guiding the development of Connecting Aurora, the city's first-ever citywide multimodal transportation master plan that will identify projects, policies and programs to be implemented over the next five to 20 years and beyond.
+Your feedback has been critical in guiding the development of Connecting Aurora, the city's first-ever citywide multimodal transportation master plan that will identify projects, policies and programs to be implemented over the next five to 20 years and beyond.

 Through 2025, the city is examining how to better connect our residents, employees and visitors to various destinations in Aurora.
 The resulting plan will propose improvements throughout our city that offer safer and more sustainable and convenient transportation options for everyone who walks, rolls, bikes, takes transit or drives to work, shopping, school, and parks, etc.